pjaselin/VTGuardMuseum/README.md

 ![screenshot of app](/markdown/app_screenshot.jpeg)

 ## Work Product
 The primary objective of this project was to develop an interactive display for [The Great War Painting of Sheridan's Ride](https://www.burlingtonfreepress.com/story/news/2016/05/30/camp-johnson-museum-spotlights-military-history/85131380/).
-Considering the hefty price tag to contract businesses or use turnkey solutions, it was of particular interest to develop a low-cost system.
-Of course, the Raspberry Pi is an ideal platform for such a project.
-This is confirmed as the project cost a total of ~$130.
+Considering the hefty expenses of contracting other businesses or to use turnkey solutions, it was of particular interest to develop a low-cost system.
+The Raspberry Pi proved to be an ideal platform for such a project with a total cost of ~$130.

 This mixed-media display was developed on a Raspberry Pi to which was connected a [Pan-Tilt HAT](https://www.adafruit.com/product/3353), a [red laser diode](https://www.adafruit.com/product/1054), and an official [Raspberry Pi touchscreen](https://www.amazon.com/Raspberry-Pi-7-Touchscreen-Display/dp/B0153R2A9I).
 Yes, there are many wires connected to the Pi and yes it still works!
 Note that the power leads for the two servos had to be soldered together into a single lead, thus sharing one 5V pin.
 The other 5V pin had to be dedicated to the touchscreen.
 The laser required one of the 3V pins.